-POST-EMPLOYMENT BENEFITS (PENSION AND OTHER) - Post-employment benefits are part of an exchange of salaries and benefits for employee services rendered.
-Of the total benefits offered by employers to attract and retain qualified employees, some benefits, including salaries and active-employee healthcare, are used while the employees are in active service, whereas other benefits, including retirement and post-employment healthcare, are used after the employees' services have ended.
-Nevertheless, both types of benefits constitute compensation for employee services.
+POST-EMPLOYMENT BENEFITS OTHER THAN PENSIONS - Postemployment benefits other than pensions (OPEB) are part of an exchange of salaries and benefits for employee services rendered.
+Of the total benefits offered by employers to attract and retain qualified employees, some benefits, including salaries and active-employee healthcare, are taken while the employees are in active service, whereas other benefits, including postemployment healthcare, are taken after the employees' services have ended.
+Nevertheless, the benefits constitute compensation for employee services.
 A liability for OPEB is recognized when earned by employees.
-Additional information regarding these liabilities is included in Notes 7 and 8.
+Additional information regarding these liabilities is included in Note 7.